J. D., Harvard Law School Cambridge, MA, USA

 B.A..
 Brigham Young University Provo, UT, USA (summa cum laude)

-Ryan Rowberry is an Assistant Professor and Associate Director for the Center for the Comparative Study of Metropolitan Growth.
+Ryan Rowberry is an associate professor and associate director for the Center for the Comparative Study of Metropolitan Growth.
 He teaches Property Law, Natural Resources Law, Environmental Law, and Anglo-American Legal History.
 Professor Rowberry’s research concentrates on cultural heritage, historic preservation, and natural resources law.
 He also examines issues related to the medieval Common Law judiciary.
 Most recently, Professor Rowberry co-authored Historic Preservation Law in a Nutshell with Professor Sara Bronin.
 This groundbreaking book provides the first in-depth summary of historic preservation law within its local, state, tribal, federal, and international contexts.

 Professor Rowberry graduated from Harvard Law School, where he was an Islamic Legal Studies Fellow, a Cravath International Fellow, and received the Irving Oberman Award in Legal History.
 Following graduation, he practiced environmental and natural resources law at Hogan Lovells in Washington, DC.
 Immediately prior to joining the College of Law, Professor Rowberry was a United States Supreme Court Fellow, during which he collaborated with foreign judges and academics on judicial independence and rule-of-law matters.